ewhicher/matter/content/collections/case_studies/keeping-remote-students-motivated-and-connected.md

     content:
       -
         type: text
-        text: 'Open University asked us to help increase the number of students that complete their courses and achieve their goals.'
+        text: 'The Open University was a pioneer in remote learning long before online learning exploded into the industry it is today.'
+  -
+    type: heading
+    attrs:
+      level: 3
+    content:
+      -
+        type: text
+        text: 'The student engagement team wanted to come up with ways to better support students during their studies, to help more people complete their qualifications.'
   -
     type: paragraph
   -